Finding My Inner Koeslig

 A Child’s Christmas

-The week before Christmas holidays, our entire school at Ridgeway Elementary in North Vancouver would congregate in the school gym to sing Christmas carols, sitting cross legged on the gritty, cold floor, vaguely uncomfortable against my bare legs (skirts or dresses were mandatory).
-With lyrics gripped in our hands our collective child’s voice was thunderous.
+I remember our entire school at Ridgeway Elementary in North Vancouver coming together in the school gym to sing Christmas carols.
+We sat cross legged on the gritty, cold floor and I recall the vague discomfort against my bare legs (skirts or dresses were mandatory).
+With lyrics gripped in our hands our collective child’s voice

 Read more